 The 2017 Biennial Transmission Projects Report is the ninth such report prepared since the requirement to prepare this report was established by the Minnesota Legislature in 2001.
 Previous Biennial Reports, beginning with the 2005 Report, are available for review on a webpage maintained by the utilities preparing the report.
 That webpage is:

 The requirement is found in Minn.
 Stat. § 216B.2425.
 That law requires utilities that own or operate electric transmission facilities in the state to report by November 1 of each odd numbered year on the status of the transmission system, including identifying possible solutions to anticipated inadequacies in the transmission system.
 The MTO has consistently defined an "inadequacy" as essentially a situation where the present transmission infrastructure is unable or likely to be unable in the foreseeable future to perform in a consistently reliable fashion and in compliance with regulatory standards.

 The Minnesota Public Utilities Commission established six transmission planning zones across the state in 2003.
 Those six transmission planning zones are the Northwest Zone, the Northeast Zone, the West Central Zone, the Twin Cities Zone, the Southwest Zone, and the Southeast Zone.
 Information about transmission facilities in each of the zones is included in the report.

-This 2015 Biennial Report, as were the previous reports, is a joint effort of the Minnesota Transmission Owners – those utilities that own or operate high voltage transmission lines in the state of Minnesota.
+Similar to previous reports, this 2017 Biennial Report is a joint effort of the Minnesota Transmission Owners – those utilities that own or operate high voltage transmission lines in the state of Minnesota.
 These utilities include the following: